salemhilal/salemhilal.github.io/articles/swift/swift-but-im-a-web-dev.md

 # {{ title }}

-I do a lot of work with web build systems and performance, but I got into writing software because I liked making products.
+I do a lot of work with web build systems and performance, but I got into writing software because I like making products.
 With all the free time that the pandemic has brought, I've been spending my off-hours teaching myself to write Swift instead of screaming into the void.
 I missed writing product code and I missed writing a compiled language with a nice IDE and a type system.
 I also missed the speed and responsiveness that comes with native code that you only get in the browser if you are extremely careful.
-So, I decided to try and build an app in [Swift][swift] (using [SwiftUI][swiftui] where possible).
+So, I decided to try and build an iOS app in [Swift][swift].
 This post is the first of a handful where I try to digest what I'm working on.
 Think of this more as a journal than any sort of tutorial.

 ## What are you making then?